-- B. As the timeline for the Blueprint for Maryland's Future initiatives are enacted, negotiations will be reopened for the sole purposes of negotiating provisions of the legislation that impact salary, working conditions, or any other provision of this agreement. - C. Unit I employees assigned to evening school, summer school, summer curriculum writing and Professional Development stipends or other similar programs offered by CCPS shall be paid at the hourly rate of \$35.00/hour.
+- A. In FY 2024, effective July 1, 2023, all Unit I and Unit II employees will receive one pay level advancement for those eligible for a level advancement and a 5% COLA.
+Employees in Unit 1 level 2 will receive a \$500.00 one-time stipend, Unit I level 3 will receive a one-time \$1,000.00 stipend. - B. In FY 2025, effective July 1, 2024, all Unit 1 and Unit II employees will receive one pay level advancement for those eligible for a level advancement and a 5% COLA.
+Employees in Unit I level 2 will receive a one-time \$500.00 stipend, Employees on pay level 3 will receive a one-time \$1,000.00 stipend. - C. As the timeline for the Blueprint for Maryland's Future initiatives are enacted, negotiations will be reopened for the sole purposes of negotiating provisions of the legislation that impact salary, working conditions, or any other provision of this agreement. - D. Unit I employees specifically assigned teach/lead to evening school, summer school, participate in summer curriculum writing, Professional Development or other similar instructional programs offered by CCPS and approved by the Office of Teaching and Learning shall be paid at the hourly rate of \$35.00/hour.
 Exemptions will include optional professional development.
 Extended day program (ELO) certificated staff will be paid at an hourly rate of \$30.00 per hour.
 Unit II employees who teach/participate in these activities outside their normal workday/year shall be paid an hourly rate of \$35.00 per hour.
 Unit II employees who act as an administrator outside of their normal workday/year shall be paid \$45.00 per hour.

-This stipend includes Saturday School, Summer School (for non-12-month employees) and evening school programs that begin after 5 p.m.
+This stipend is only available for working Saturday School, Summer School (for non-12-month employees) and evening school instructional programs that begin after 5 p.m.

-- D. An approved MA +30 will earn the holder \$1000 more than MA.
-An approved doctorate would earn the holder \$2,500 more per year than a Masters +30. - E. National Board Certified Teachers who are primarily responsible for instruction to students will receive \$10,000 added to their base salary and counted toward retirement beginning July 1, 2022.
+- E. An approved MA +30 will earn the holder \$1000 more than MA.
+An approved doctorate would earn the holder \$2,500 more per year than a Masters +30. - F. National Board Certified Teachers who are primarily responsible for instruction to students will receive \$10,000 added to their base salary and counted toward retirement beginning July 1, 2022.
 The current contract stipends of \$2,500.00 and \$2,000.00 will apply effective July 1, 2022, to all current National Board Certified Teachers who are not directly teaching students.